Mathématique: Chapter 58

 As he waited to disembark, Rush composed a quick message and sent it.

 ::Eli.
 I’m fine.
-I made it safely to New York.
+I made it to New York.
 I’ll keep you informed of my progress::

 ::Thank GOD.
 You’re the WORST::

-Given his newfound aptitude as a pianist, his employment prospects seemed strong enough that he’d decided to spend a not insignificant percentage of his total cash on a hotel room.
+Given his newfound aptitude as a pianist, his employment prospects seemed strong enough that he decided to spend a not insignificant percentage of his total cash on a hotel room.
 Even if he couldn’t sustain hotel living for more than a few nights—it seemed worth it in the short term.
-The weather was turning cold and he was short on sleep.
+The weather was turning cold, and he was short on sleep.
 Point of fact, he was beyond exhausted by the events of the past two days.
-His head ached, overburdened, maybe, with all that had happened and all that it couldn’t recall.
+His head ached, overburdened, maybe, with all that had happened.
+All he couldn’t recall.

-Rush emerged under the arching metalwork of Penn Station, following the flow of foot traffic to the nearest exit.
-The night was cool, the street brightly lit, and the crowd pressed around him on all sides, high spirited and anonymizing.
+Rush emerged under the arched metalwork of Penn Station and followed the flow of foot traffic to the nearest exit.
+The night was cool, the street brightly lit, and the crowd pressed around him on all sides, high-spirited and anonymizing.

 The towering lights were beautiful.
 Full of color, full of human effort.

-He found his way to the the relatively inexpensive hotel he’d identified prior to leaving Boston, navigating by street signs.
-He walked through a small lobby, argued his way into a twenty percent discount for a cash payment up front and emerged with a room key and a tragically insecure wifi passcode.
+He found his way to the (relatively) inexpensive hotel he’d identified prior to leaving Boston, navigating by street signs.
+He walked through a small lobby, argued his way into a twenty percent discount for a cash payment up front and emerged with a room key and a tragically insecure Wi-Fi passcode.

-That night, as he sat in bed, using the insecure wifi through his customized set of protocols, he searched out videos of Gloria Rush, in concert.
+That night he sat in bed, and, using the insecure Wi-Fi with his customized set of protocols, he searched out videos of Gloria Rush in concert.

 There was no shortage of options.